binipringle/legalresearch/_texts/0-section0.md

 - likely
 - unlikely

-First place we all go is Google.
-(I got term "warrrabtt if habitability")

-Second place we go to is the library
+First place we all go is Google to get terms (I got term "warranty of habitability").
+Second place we go to is the library (for example, Westlaw Edge).
+There, go to secondary sources and see what on shelf *When searching remember to filter by jurisdiction>*

-Westlaw Edge - Library

-Go to secondary sources in the first placce and see whhat on shelf

-Seccondary sources > new york > topic > real property

-only 17 things on the shelf.
-It's a shelf of books.
-Tricky thiing is we don't know how biig those books are.
-Some might be multivolume.
-We open one of the books and get an elecctronic table of contents.
-Found chapter on warranty of habitability.
-Found lots of secctions in this chapter.
-Found "rent abatement."
-Back to shelf.
-After some browsing I get to a statute.
-I always want to go to the annotated version of the statute.

-Reading secondary sources take us to statutes which ttake us to cases which take us back to secondary sources andd around and around.
+See [mini-playbook](https://binipringle.github.io/legalresearch/texts/2-section2/) for method of research.

-Wrong way: random terms.
-Dive into the first case Westlaw turns up.
-Dive into other cases.
-Go down a rabbit hole.
+Wrong way: random terms > dive into first case Westlaw returns > dive into other cases > down rabbit hole.

 ## Types of secondary sources